2022 NBA playoffs: (1) Phoenix Suns vs. (4) Dallas Mavericks

 Luka Dončić shined in the victory with a double-double (35 points, 10 rebounds, and 4 assists), while Jalen Brunson and Spencer Dinwiddie scored 24 and 30 points, respectively.
 Devin Booker had 11 points, and Chris Paul had 10 points and 4 assists as the duo were held to a combined 7-for-22 from the field.
-Chris Paul also became the first player ever to blow five 2–0 leads in a best-of-7 series, along with losing his 4th consecutive Game 7.
+Chris Paul also became the first player ever to be on five teams that blew 2–0 leads in a best-of-7 series, along with losing his 4th consecutive game 7.

 This was the third playoff meeting between these two teams, with each team winning one series.